-Table 2.5 is a list of Owens Valley wells exempted under the Water Agreement or by approval of the Technical Group from linkage to vegetation monitoring sites and the ON/OFF provisions.
+Table 2.5 is a list of Owens Valley wells exempted under the Water Agreement or by approval of the Technical Group from linkage to the ON/OFF provisions of the Water Agreement.
 The table includes a list of wells by well number, general location of the exempt well, and the reason the well is exempt.
+This table was revised and approved by the Technical Group at their May 6, 2016 meeting.